UNC3886 and the Visibility Crisis: How Network Detection and Response (NDR) Reveals What Traditional Security Misses

 Key Differentiators of the NetWitness NDR Solution:

-• Full-packet capture with context-aware metadata provides analysts with deep insights on all network activity
+• Full-packet capture with context-aware metadata provides analysts with deep insights on all network activity.

-• East-west visibility across hybrid cloud and on-prem infrastructure
+• East-west visibility across hybrid cloud and on-prem infrastructure.

-• Encrypted traffic analysis without decryption, detecting anomalies even in TLS sessions
+• Encrypted traffic analysis without decryption, detecting anomalies even in TLS sessions.

-• Integrated threat intelligence and behavior analytics to surface zero-day exploitation and unknown malware behavior
+• Integrated threat intelligence and behavior analytics to surface zero-day exploitation and unknown malware behavior.

-• Rapid pivoting from alert to packet-level evidence, enabling decisive investigation and faster response
+• Rapid pivoting from alert to packet-level evidence, enabling decisive investigation and faster response.

 It’s not just about detecting threats.
 It’s about understanding them well enough to shut them down fast.
+NDR security

 What CISOs Gain from NDR Solutions